 While members of the Crow Nation are commonly called Crow people, they call themselves Absarokaa: Children of the Large Beaked Bird.
 Bighorn Canyon is sacred to them, and there are locations in the park that are historically important to them, like the gravesite of Chief Pretty Eagle and the Four-Winds Interpretive Site with this important teaching:

-How Bighorn Canyon Formed
+How the Canyon was Formed

 Bighorn Canyon was created in three phases over 2.5-Billion years.
 Phase 1 was the accumulation of thousands of feet of rock.
 Phase 2 occurred when tectonic forces pushed the rock up into mountains.
 In some places the tectonic forces were uneven and actually bent the layers into curves, which are quite visible when you go through canyon.
 Phase 3 was erosion by the Bighorn River, which formed the canyon.